 Finally, let’s step back another few years to Bong’s monster masterpiece The Host (2006), which had a fairly good life on home video when it was first released in the United States.
 This is one crazy creature calamity that is blamed on Americans.
 A U.S. soldier is ordered to dump numerous bottles of formaldehyde down the drain at a South Korean military facility, and years later a gigantic, fish-like creature emerges from Seoul’s Han River and begins wreaking havoc, slowly kidnapping citizens for food and spreading a deadly virus upon direct contact with humans.
 One of these abductees is the young daughter (Snowpiercer‘s Go Ah-sung) of a slow-witted snack bar owner (again, Song Kang-ho).
 His family knows that the only way to save their own is to go after her themselves, which means escaping military lockdown and having a bounty placed on their heads.
 Once more, the underdogs must fight to survive, and family unity helps them stay sane.
 On its surface, The Host is a super fun monster mash with great digital effects, but the familial bonds add extra gravitas and place this well above like-minded genre pictures.

-- Reality Check: THE FINAL RECKONING OF AN AMERICAN ENEMY
+- Reality Check: TREASON, MOB RULES & THE FINAL DAYS OF DONALD TRUMP

 Bringing Doctor Sleep (2019), the sequel to The Shining, to the big screen is a tricky gambit given the fact that Stanley Kubrick’s 1980 film deviated substantially from Stephen King’s original book, notably during the climax.
 But writer-director Mike Flanagan (Oculus, Hush, and The Haunting of Hill House series) manages to make it work fairly well.
 He avoids the overt scares of the original and instead delivers a psychological supernatural drama with a few freaky moments.
 Starting 31 years after the events of the original story, Dan Torrance (Ewan McGregor) has grown up to become a wandering boozer who’s trying to get away from himself.
 Thanks to the help of a recovering alcoholic in New Hampshire (Cliff Curtis), he gets a job as a hospital orderly and manages to kick his addiction for the next 8 years.
 But then he develops an unexpected telepathic connection with a young girl (Kyliegh Curran) who also has super-powered abilities of the Shining, and she becomes unintentionally plugged into a roaming band of psychic vampires who prey on the life force of young children who shine.
 Inevitably, the paths of all three parties will cross, and since this is Stephen King, you know the results won’t be pretty.